nolauren/workshops/miami.md

-Hexbin: They can be very helpful for this  with point data.
-It suggests the general area but doesn't visually suggest we know the exact location.
+Hexbin: It suggests the general area but doesn't visually suggest we know the exact location.
 It also helps show photo counts.
-One thing I don't like about Carto is their default color ramp suggests the lighter the color, the more photos there are.
+One thing I don't like about Carto is their default color ramp; the lighter the color, the more photos there are.
 Visually, we tend to associate darkness with a higher count, so I'd switch the ramp.
 We can do that by going to color.
-One thing to keep in mind those who may be color blind.
-I find [this tool](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) very helfpul.
+One thing to keep in mind is those who may be color blind.
+I find [this tool](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) very helpful.
 You will notice that this is the same color ramp we use for Photogrammar.
 Let's pick this green color ramp under Style in Carto.

 - Heatmap: It can be great!
 Just not for this data set.